anushatbhat/Smart-tour-Guide/README.md

 # Smart-tour-Guide
 Its a webpage that will help the tourists to learn about that particular place.
 In short it will act as an online guide.
+Many people find it difficult to learn and have fun at museums.
+Reading long descriptions, especially those who find reading a challenge can be a drawback.
+We want to solve this problem and make visiting museums, zoo etc easier and more exciting.
+Right now, there isn't a simple way for visitors to get interesting information about exhibits without reading a lot.
+We want to create a device or system that talks to visitors, like a friendly guide.
+But, it should be easy to use, like listening to music with headphones